-This chapter attempts to quantitatively measure the efforts and results of the work of the Pretreatment and ESTA Programs by analyzing the loadings of toxics in the influent of the NBC POTWs.
+This chapter attempts to quantitatively measure the efforts and results of the work of the Pretreatment and ESTA Programs by analyzing the loadings of toxics in the influent of the NBC facilities.
 It is also important to consider the discharge loadings into the receiving waters after the wastewater treatment has been provided.
 Issues pertaining to these impacts are included later in this chapter and in CHAPTER VII.
-To maintain continuity with influent data, current and historical effluent data for both the Field's Point and Bucklin Point facilities for the period from 1993 to 2011 were compiled and analyzed.
+To maintain continuity with influent data, current and historical effluent data for both the Field's Point and Bucklin Point facilities for the period from 1993 to 2012 were compiled and analyzed.
 The overall effluent trends are similar to those for the influent data, as concentrations and loadings have been decreasing over time at Field's Point and Bucklin Point.

-Historical total metals discharges from both NBC facilities are shown in FIGURE 19.
+Historical total metals discharges from both NBC facilities are shown in FIGURE 22.
 The Field's Point facility handles approximately twice the flow volume of Bucklin Point.
-Total metals effluent loadings have been steadily decreasing, with minor fluctuations at Field's Point since 1993 through 2011.
-In 2011, total metals in the Field's Point effluent increased by 9%, or 761 lbs. compared to 2010 values, while Bucklin Point effluent showed a slight increase of 2% or 86 lbs. from 2010 effluent metals loading.
+Total metals effluent loadings have been steadily decreasing at Field's Point from 1993 through 2012.
+In 2012, total metals in the Field's Point effluent decreased considerably by 44.5%, or 4,054.2 pounds compared to 2011 values, while Bucklin Point effluent showed a decrease of 15.8% or 575.3 pounds from 2011 effluent metals loading.
+The dramatic decrease observed at Field's Point may be attributable to new BNR treatment technologies that began to go on-line in 2012.
+This year was the lowest effluent metals loadings for both plants since 1993.
 Bucklin Point effluent loading has been below 6,000 pounds since 2005, whereas prior to 2005 the average effluent loading was 8,554 pounds.
 As mentioned previously, throughout 2005, enhanced processes including tertiary treatment were being brought online at the Bucklin Point facility contributing to improved total metals removal.
-Since 2000, effluent metals from Bucklin Point have decreased by 65%.
+Since 2000, effluent metals from Bucklin Point have decreased by 70.2%.
 The decrease in effluent metals loadings demonstrates that Pretreatment and pollution prevention efforts continue to be successful in reducing the amount of toxics entering and being discharged from the NBC facilities.

-FIGURE 19 NBC Total Metals Effluent Loadings Trend Analysis
+FIGURE 22 NBC Total Metals Effluent Loadings Trend Analysis